Raykingflamez/alx-pre_course/0x02-git/README.md

 MY FIRST PRE COURSE FOLDER
--- making some slight changes
+-- made some slight changes
+- deleted the js folder
+- made some adjustments to alx file in the bash folder